KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science: Abstract

 \section{Abstract}

-In recent years, we have witnessed a growing interest in data science not only from academia but particularly from companies investing in data science platforms to analyze large amounts of data.
-In this process, a myriad of data science artifacts, such as datasets and pipeline scripts, are created.
-Yet, there has so far been no systematic attempt to holistically exploit the collected knowledge and experiences that are implicitly contained in the specification of these pipelines, e.g., compatible datasets, cleansing steps, ML algorithms, parameters, etc. Instead, data scientists still spend a considerable amount of their time trying to recover relevant information and experiences from colleagues, trial and error, lengthy exploration, etc. In this paper, we, therefore, propose a scalable system (KGLiDS) that employs machine learning to extract the semantics of data science pipelines and captures them in a knowledge graph, which can then be exploited to assist data scientists in various ways.
-This abstraction is the key to enabling Linked Data Science since it allows us to share the essence of pipelines between platforms, companies, and institutions without revealing critical internal information and instead focusing on the semantics of what is being processed and how.
-Our comprehensive evaluation uses thousands of datasets and more than thirteen thousand pipeline scripts extracted from data discovery benchmarks and the Kaggle portal and shows that KGLiDS significantly outperforms state-of-the-art systems on related tasks, such as dataset recommendation and pipeline classification.
+In recent years, we have witnessed the growing interest from academia and industry in applying data science technologies to analyze large amounts of data.
+In this process, a myriad of artifacts (datasets, pipeline scripts, etc.) are created.
+However, there has been no systematic attempt to holistically collect and exploit all the knowledge and experiences that are implicitly contained in those artifacts.
+Instead, data scientists recover information and expertise from colleagues or learn via trial and error.
+Hence, this paper presents a scalable platform, KGLiDS, that employs machine learning and knowledge graph technologies to abstract and capture the semantics of data science artifacts and their connections.
+Based on this information, KGLiDS enables various downstream applications, such as data discovery and pipeline automation.
+Our comprehensive evaluation covers use cases in data discovery, data cleaning, transformation, and AutoML.
+It shows that KGLiDS is significantly faster with a lower memory footprint than the state-of-the-art systems while achieving comparable or better accuracy.\shorten